authgear/authgear-server/docs/specs/api-resolver.md

 The value `true` means the user is verified.

-## x-authgear-user-roles
+## x-authgear-user-effective-roles

-A comma-separated list of the roles of the user.
+A comma-separated list of the effective roles of the user.

 The order is unspecified.

 If the user does not have any roles, this header is absent.

-For example, `x-authgear-user-roles: stock.view,stock.edit`
+For example, `x-authgear-user-effective-roles: stock.view,stock.edit`

 ## x-authgear-session-amr